keeks-mtl/memory-match/README.md

 ## Deployment

-- Visual studio code was used as a development enviroment where i commited all changes to git version control system.
+- Visual studio code was used as a development environment where I committed all changes to git version control system.
 - All changes were pushed to GitHub.
 - This project has been deployed using GitHub pages and I have used the following process to do so: